code-warrior/examples--principles-of-databases--cs-365--uhart/installing-apache-mysql-and-php/windows/README.md

 ### Access and Error Logs

 It’s imperative that you be aware of access and error events thrown by the server in real time.
 The `access.log` and `error.log` files where these events are logged are usually in `Apachexx\logs`.
-Run `gcm httpd` to get the path to `Apachexx` folder, then navigate to the `logs` folder.
+Whether you’re using Windows 10 or 11, run `gcm httpd` to get the path to `Apachexx` folder, then navigate to the `logs` folder.

 In Cygwin, run the `tail` command on each file within two separate CLI windows: